Breitung Charter Township, Michigan

-Breitung Charter Township is a charter township of Dickinson County in the U.S. state of Michigan.
+Breitung Charter Township (/braɪtɪŋ/ BRY-ting) is a charter township of Dickinson County in the U.S. state of Michigan.
 As of the 2020 census, the township population was 5,831.

 History

 The township is named after Edward Breitung, a miner and U.S. Representative from Michigan.

 Geography

 According to the United States Census Bureau, the township has a total area of 68.3 sqmi, of which, 65.1 sqmi of it is land and 3.2 sqmi of it (4.70%) is water.